Margaret Desenfans: Biography

-In 1757, aged 20, she was painted by Sir Joshua Reynolds.
+In 1757, aged 20, Desenfans was painted by Sir Joshua Reynolds.
 A copy of this Portrait of Margaret Desenfans was commissioned by Dulwich College in 1930 and executed by Moussa Ayoub.

-In 1776, she married the art collector and dealer Noel Desenfans.
+In 1776, Desenfans married the art collector and dealer Noel Desenfans.
 She, her French husband, and their friend Francis Bourgeois would eventually build up an art collection which became the basis of Dulwich Picture Gallery in London.

+Desenfans died on 16 May 1813 at her home in London.

+Legacy

+In 2013, Desenfans was commemorated by a display at Dulwich Picture Gallery.